ome/www.openmicroscopy.org/_posts/2022-02-17-omeroweb-django-upgrade.md

-Plugin developers are encouraged to review the release notes, in particular the *Backwards incompatible* and *Features deprecated* for all major Django versions since 1.11.x to ensure they can be complaint with the new APIs.
+Plugin developers are encouraged to review the release notes, in particular the *Backwards incompatible* and *Features deprecated* for all major Django versions since 1.11.x to ensure they can be compliant with the new APIs.
 They are as follows:

 * [Django 2.0 release notes](https://docs.djangoproject.com/en/4.0/releases/2.0/)